Karan-Manhas/model_context_protocol_mvp/README.md

 The **Protocol Agent** is a tool designed to streamline the process of analyzing open pull requests on GitHub.
 By leveraging AI models like OpenAI or Claude, the MCP Agent impersonates a software engineer to provide detailed insights, identify potential issues, assess impacts, and summarize pull requests.

-The use of `from mcp.server.fastmcp import FastMCP` would consider this more of a Model Context Agent.